 Separate DFAs were conducted on retention for the components of the retention variable and for gender.
-In spite of the reduced number of cells for students who left, the pattern of prediction for the dependent variables, left the university, and, left the major, was comparable to the overall retention variable.
+In spite of the reduced number of cells for students who left, the pattern of prediction for the dependent variables "left the university" and "left the major" was comparable to the overall retention variable.
 As for the analysis when separate runs were performed for men and women, the men had a nearly identical pattern as the full population.
 However, the DFA changed somewhat for women.
 Although only 45 women were found to have dropped out of either the major or university, the discriminant function for the change scores was found to be highly significant with a canonical correlation of .50.
 As in the case of the men, the number of co-ops and change in academic self-efficacy from Time 1 to Time 3 were still found to be the significant predictors.
 However, unlike the men, past work experience, change in work self-efficacy, and change in teaching quality did not enter the equation.
-Rather, the next most important predictor of retention for women was socioeconomic status.
+Rather, the second most important predictor of retention for women was socioeconomic status.
 Although this result needs to be viewed with some caution because of the low number of cells among female dropouts, those women who stayed were on average more likely to be slightly above middle class, whereas those who left were more likely to be slightly below middle class in socioeconomic status.
-Finally, the data check confirmed the overall pattern of the discriminant analysis results.
-The variables, number of co-ops, change in academic self-efficacy, and GPA continue to dominate the findings on retention.
-In the change discriminant run, for example, the statistics, e.g., the Wilks' Lambda and the Canonical Correlations and the discriminating variables are comparable except that final GPA and the support composite entered the equation.